DA2I2-SLM/UEC-STD/README.md

 ```bash
 bash ./scripts/long_term_forecast/ETT_script/TimeMixer_ETTh1.sh
 ```
-The checkpoints and logs should be found in ./scratch/
+The checkpoints and logs should be found in ./scratch/checkpoints and ./scratch/results

 #### Train the ECM model
 First, create the run script for ECM.
 The run script is very similar to the backbone training script (e.g., TimeMixer_ETTh1.sh).